ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-If the operand of a *unary-expression* has the compile-time type `dynamic`, it is dynamically bound (§7.2.2).
-In this case the compile-time type of the *unary-expression* is `dynamic`, and the resolution described below will take place at run-time using the run-time type of the operand.
+If the operand of a *unary_expression* has the compile-time type `dynamic`, it is dynamically bound (§7.2.2).
+In this case the compile-time type of the *unary_expression* is `dynamic`, and the resolution described below will take place at run-time using the run-time type of the operand.

 ### Unary plus operator